fastrgv/RufasSwap/README.md

 ## Setup & Running:

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.
+On Windows, 7z [www.7-zip.org] works well for this.

 Windows users may see some error messages (that may be ignored) pertaining to directory links.
 Directory links are needed only on OSX & Linux.